Antonije Hadžić

-Antonije Tona Hadžić (Serbian Cyrillic: Антоније Хаџић; Subotica, 20 November 1831 - Novi Sad, 17 January 1916) was the secretary and president of the Matica Srpska, playwright, and director of the Serbian National Theater and editor-in-chief of the Letopis (Chronicle) of the Matica Srpska.
+Antonije Tona Hadžić (Serbian Cyrillic: Антоније Хаџић; 20 November 1831 – 17 January 1916) was the secretary and president of the Matica Srpska, playwright, and director of the Serbian National Theater and editor-in-chief of the Letopis (Chronicle) of the Matica Srpska.

 Biography

 Antonije was born on 20 November 1831 in Subotica, to father Sava and mother Marija.

-In Subotica, he attended elementary school (1840-1843) and six grades of high school (1843-1850).
+In Subotica, he attended elementary school (1840–1843) and six grades of high school (1843–1850).
 He then completed the remaining two years of high school in Pest.
-In the same city, he studied philosophy (1850-1852) and law (1852-1857).
+In the same city, he studied philosophy (1850–1852) and law (1852–1857).
 As a pupil and student, he played in the Serbian amateur theater and was also the president of the Serbian youth association Peodnica in Pest.